wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 11.4 =
+Added spanish translation for the main texts of the plugin

 = 11.3 =
 * Added in image column: Link to the edit page of the displayed image